Seek Returns logo

 Min

-AAPL vs. IBM: A comparison of their ROE against their respective Consumer Electronics and Information Technology Services industry benchmarks.
+AAPL vs. IBM: A comparison of their Return on Equity (TTM) against their respective Technology Hardware, Storage & Peripherals and IT Services industry benchmarks.

 AAPL